jruels/core-k8s/labs/multi-tier/index.md

 ```

 ### Create the Frontend Service
-The `redis-slave` and `redis-master` Services you applied are only accessible within the container cluster because the default type for a Service is `ClusterIP`.
+The `redis-follower` and `redis-leader` Services you applied are only accessible within the container cluster because the default type for a Service is `ClusterIP`.
 ClusterIP provides a single IP address for the set of Pods the Service is pointing to.
 This IP address is accessible only within the cluster.

 If you want guests to be able to access your guestbook, you must configure the frontend Service to be externally visible, so a client can request the Service from outside the container cluster.